Indiana Additions to Income

 You may have figured IRC Section 179 expense using a ceiling of more than $25,000 for federal tax purposes.
 Indiana allows you to figure IRC Section 179 expense using a ceiling of no more than $25,000.00 If you figured IRC Section 179 expenses using a ceiling amount of more than $25,000, you will need to add back the difference between it and $25,000 here.

-For additional Add-Backs allowed by Indiana, please see IT-40 Booklet, page 13.
+For additional Add-Backs allowed by Indiana, please see Page 14 of Indiana IT-40 Instructions.

-Note: The following are no longer required to be added back starting in 2013:
+Note: The following are no longer required to be added back: